Conscientiousness: Personality models

-Other personality traits ((Low) extraversion, (high) agreeableness, (low) openness and (low) neuroticism) are linked to high conscientiousness along with impulse control.
-Behaviorally, low conscientiousness is associated with an inability to motivate one's self to perform tasks that the individual desires to accomplish.
+Other Big Five personality traits such as low extraversion, high agreeableness, low openness, and low neuroticism are linked to high conscientiousness.

 Conscientiousness also appears in other models of personality, such as Cloninger's Temperament and Character Inventory, in which it is related to both self-directedness and persistence.
-It also includes the specific traits of rule consciousness and perfectionism in Cattell's 16 PF model.
+The traits of rule consciousness and perfectionism are included in Cattell's 16 PF model.
 It is negatively associated with impulsive sensation-seeking in Zuckerman's alternative five model.

 Traits associated with conscientiousness are frequently assessed by self-report integrity tests given by various corporations to prospective employees.

 Origin

-Terms such as 'hard-working,' 'reliable,' and 'persevering' describe desirable aspects of character.
-Because it was once believed to be a moral evaluation, conscientiousness was overlooked as a real psychological attribute.
+Terms such as "hard-working", "reliable", and "persevering" describe desirable aspects of character.
+Because conscientiousness was once believed to be a moral evaluation, it was overlooked as a psychological attribute.
 The reality of individual differences in conscientiousness has now been clearly established by studies of cross-observer agreement.
 Peer and expert ratings confirm the self-reports that people make about their degrees of conscientiousness.
 Furthermore, both self-reports and observer ratings of conscientiousness predict real-life outcomes such as academic success.

 During most of the 20th century, psychologists believed that personality traits could be divided into two categories: temperament and character.
 Temperament traits were thought to be biologically based, whereas character traits were thought to be learned either during childhood or throughout life.
 With the advent of the FFM (Five-Factor Model), behavior geneticists began systematic studies of the full range of personality traits, and it soon became clear that all five factors are substantially heritable.
-Identical twins showed very similar personality traits even when they had been separated at birth and raised apart, and this was equally true for both character traits and temperament traits.
+Identical twins showed very similar personality traits even when they had been separated at birth and raised apart, and this was true for both character traits and temperament traits.
 Parents and communities influence the ways in which conscientiousness is expressed, but they apparently do not influence its level.